Submitted by Katie Smith

 You will come out through some scrub and down a steep eroded slope before turning left onto the obvious 4wd track on the valley flats.
 This winds along through matagouri scrub with patches of beech for around 10km, and is easy pleasant running with a gentle gradient.
 About halfway along you reach the edge of Mt White Station and cross a stile - from here the 4wd track narrows to a quad bike track, and becomes grassier.
 Continue heading up the valley.

-After the track starts into the beech again you will come across a fork in the track, with a sign to Casey Hut both ways - take the lefthand tramping route rather than the MTB route.
-This takes you back into the beech on some rooty single track, before a steep descent to Casey Flat, where the hut used to be.
-You can see the charred outline of where it burnt down fairly recently.
-From the hut site, follow the sign leading off to the left to Andrews Valley and Shelter.
-Soon the track starts to climb quite steeply through the trees, before sidling around for 2-3km.
+After the track starts into the beech again you will come across a fork in the track, with a sign to Casey Hut.
+Both the tramping and MTB tracks now point in the same direction along the same track showing 15 mins tramp to the hut.
+Follow the markers down to the flats and along to the new hut built June 2020.
+Continue along the flats to the site of the old hut.
+You may be able to see the charred outline of where it burnt down fairly recently.
+From the old hut site, follow the sign leading off to the left to Andrews Valley and Shelter.
+Soon the track starts to climb quite steeply through the trees, before sidling around for 2-3km

 At around the 23km mark you come out into river flats, where the running is a mix of grass and some river bed running.
 You climb very gently to Casey Saddle, then enter another open flat (Hallelujah Flat), with a further mix of grassy single track, river shingle and a short distance of boardwalk.
 The views from here are stunning.